awandahl/isp_60_choosing_journal/README.md

 _____
 ## 2. Check coverage/indexing in major bibliographic databases (database indexing)

 ### The aim is to check that my journal is covered in as many databases as possible.
-The reason for this is that you really want to findable and visible by your colleagues.
+The reason for this is that you really want your articla to be findable and visible by your colleagues.
 If you know that your colleagues use a specific database when they look for information in your topic, then make sure that your upcoming article will be included in that source.
 The information about the specific databases that cover a specific journal is called "database indexing" in librarian lingo.

 > - Remember that Google Scholar isn't a major bibliographic database even though it's a very common tool for information searching!